Judas tree is a small spring-blooming tree that is simply beautiful.

 - It isn’t really mandatory to prune it.

 - Pruning is only needed if you wish to balance the figure or reduce the size.
-Do it after the blooming.
+Prune right after the blooming.

 - Flowers appear on stems grown during the previous year, so if you prune in fall you’ll probably be cutting of all the flower buds.